mckennapsean/dissertation/content/07-reflect.md

 documenting and recording the design process, which overlaps with the importance of reproducibility in experimental design.
-By recording visualization artifacts and design decisions, a visualization designer can justify why specific tasks, encodings, or interactions were selected or modified.
+By recording visualization artifacts and design decisions, a visualization designer can justify why specific tasks, encodings, or interactions are selected or modified.
 In a design study, this notion of reproducibility is not the goal, and Sedlmair et al. promote the goal of transferability instead [@Sedlmair2012b] due to the subjective nature of field work and based on methodologies of ethnography and action research.